Fysh-Fyve/fysh/docs/PDD/md/06-minimum-design.md

 ### Fysh (Esoteric Language Compiler)

-A compiler that can handle basic arithmetic, bitwise operations, bit manipulation, memory addressing and loops.
+A compiler that can handle basic arithmetic, bit manipulation, memory addressing and loops.
 The purpose is to demonstrate that the compiler can generate RISC-V assembly code and that the code can be executed on the Fysh-Fyve processor.

 \input{tex/min-fysh}